Septimiu Câmpeanu

-Septimiu Câmpeanu (also known as Tim Câmpeanu and in Germany as Tim Kamp; born 12 July 1957) is a Romanian retired football striker and manager.
+Septimiu Câmpeanu (also known as Tim Câmpeanu and in Germany as Tim Kamp; born 12 July 1957) is a Romanian former football player and manager who played as a forward.

 Club career

 "Tim was one of the great talents that the Romanian land gave and he was certainly the most fair-play footballer I knew.
 I am proud and happy to have been his colleague."